hsf-training/hsf-training-docker/setup.md

 A few things to keep in mind if starting from these 'starter repos':

 * **<font color="red">First and foremost:</font>** Please make sure you've forked the starter repos into your own namespace before cloning and making commits to them, otherwise you'll run into permissions issues when you try to push your commits!!
+* Regarding authentication with ``kinit``:
-* Remember to add your CERN credentials as CI/CD variables to both repos for the `kinit` authentication in the `.gitlab-ci.yml` files to work.
+  * If you are from CERN and use gitlab.cern.ch: Remember to add your CERN credentials as CI/CD variables to both repos for the `kinit` authentication in the `.gitlab-ci.yml` files to work.
+  * Else, you can remove the ``kinit`` line and use the public EOS dataset
 * For the fitting code repo, the [fit_simple](https://github.com/hsf-training/hsf-training-cms-analysis-snapshot-stats/blob/master/.gitlab-ci.yml#L5) gitlab-ci.yml file expects to receive the file `histograms.root` produced by the skimming code.
-You'll need to copy this file to your personal eos user space (`root://eosuser.cern.ch//eos/user/[first_letter_of_username]/[username]`).
 In case you haven't had a chance to produce this file yet, it can be downloaded from [here](https://cernbox.cern.ch/index.php/s/LADW94G9fjY7hjF).
+  * If you are from CERN, you'll need to copy this file to your personal eos user space (`root://eosuser.cern.ch//eos/user/[first_letter_of_username]/[username]`)
+  * else: use the public eos link.

 {% include links.md %}